 If you don't like an item in a dish you're about to order, don't lie and say you're allergic.
 Waiters know when you're lying (for the most part), and they'd rather you just simply say you don't like the ingredient and want it to be left off the dish.

 Restaurants use the "anchoring effect."

-Restaurants use a specific pricing anchoring method, meaning they make typically expensive dishes seem less expensive compared to other menu items.
+Restaurants use a specific pricing anchoring method, meaning they typically make expensive dishes seem less expensive compared to other menu items.
 For example, when looking at dinner dishes, a $20 chicken dish compared to a $50 fish dish will seem much less expensive.

 Kids' meals can be loaded with sugar.

 Restaurant chains will often put sugar in kids' meals so kids will naturally like them more.
-Of course, added sugar is nothing new, but it's still worth looking at the nutrition info before your kids order their dinner.
+Of course, added sugar is nothing new, but it's still worth looking at the nutrition info before your kids order dinner.

 Restaurants might not have your preferred milk alternative.

 Restaurants don't carry all types of milk, and skim milk is rarely even skim milk.
 With so many different kinds these days, from oat milk to almond milk, it's hard for restaurants to keep up.

 Ordering hot tea can be a hassle for waiters.

 Asking for hot tea will automatically make your waiter's job harder.
 They'll have to get a pot, boil the water, get the lemons, get the honey, and bring a cup and a spoon.
 It's a lot of work for little reward for the waiters, and they would rather customers not ask for hot tea.